jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-scan-x-tell-no-tales.md

 description: >-
-  We had a chat with lauded French techno DJ and composer, Stéphane Dri AKA Scan X about his live performances, longevity in the game and production partnership with fellow pioneer, Laurent Garnier.
+  We had a chat with lauded French techno DJ and composer, Stéphane Dri AKA Scan X about his live performances, longevity in the game and production partnership with fellow pioneer, Laurent Garnier..
 featuredImage: /img/scan-x.jpg
 ---
 _In preparation for his performance on Saturday at [Tell No Tales](https://www.facebook.com/tellnotalesau), we had a chat with lauded French techno DJ and composer, **Stéphane Dri AKA [Scan X](https://www.facebook.com/scanxmusic/)** about his live performances, longevity in the game and production partnership with fellow pioneer, Laurent Garnier._